tballmsft/WhenDo/README.md

 - P: play doorbell sound
 - S: play slide sound

-When you find the output action you want press the A button to accept it.
+When you find the output action you want press the **B button** to accept it.
 The program will begin executing immediately, unless one of the input events or output actions is radio.